Employee Benefit Plan and Pension Audits

 Request a consultation with our team to learn more about our employee benefit plan compliance services.

-What is a Qualified Employee Benefit Plan?
+What Is a Qualified Employee Benefit Plan?

 Employee benefit plans can include medical, dental and vision insurance, retirement plans, life insurance and disability insurance.

-Most businesses offer what is called a qualified employee benefit plan, which has tax-deferred contributions from employees.
+Many businesses offer what is called a qualified employee benefit plan, which has tax-deferred contributions from employees.
 A non-qualified employee benefit plan uses after-tax dollars.

-Who Needs an Employee Benefit Plan and Pension Audit?
+Who Needs an Employee Benefit Plan Audit?

-What is New for 2022?
+What is New for 2024?

 How Can 415 Group Help?

-- Defined Contribution Plans
+- Defined contribution plans

 - 401(k) plans